rricharz/Tu56/README.md

 "test.c" is easy to understand.
 If you have a real TU 56 you might want to modify it a bit to make it more realistic.
 I would be very interested in a more realistic demo.

+**Installing the proper driver in SimH**

+A slightly modified tape driver needs to be installed in SimH.
+This driver writes the necessary status bits into a little status file, where it can be read by tu56.

+There are currently 3 drivers available:

+ - a DECtape driver for the PiDP-8
+ - a DECtape driver for the PiDP-11
+ - a magtape driver for the PiDP-11

 **Using tu56 with SimH on the PiDP-11, running 2.11 BSD**

 First, install the modified TQ driver in SimH as follows.
 It's a good idea to make a backup copy of /opt/pidp11